HRPPC/greenseeker_ros/README.md

 # greenseeker_ros
-ROS meta-pacakge for using Trimble Greenseeker RT200 within ROS network
+ROS meta-pacakge for using Trimble Greenseeker RT100 within a ROS network